Affiliate links on Android Authority may earn us a commission. Learn more.

 In Europe, the Nord N100 starts at €199, which aims it squarely at the Xiaomi POCO X3, Redmi Note 10, and the Samsung Galaxy A32.
 Those devices offer more RAM and storage options, better cameras, and better displays.
 However, the OnePlus Nord N100 has cleaner software.

 In the US, this phone’s successor — the Nord N200 — is a no-brainer.
 It’s mildly more expensive at $239, but the improved processor, display, and 5G support make it an obvious choice.
 Shame it too suffers from meager software support from OnePlus.

 OnePlus Nord N100: The verdict

 Smartphones have become increasingly expensive over the past couple of years.
-This has ushered in a new breed of value-for-money handsets that smartly cutback on premium extras while nailing the fundamentals.
-This includes standouts like the Google Pixel 4a and OnePlus’ own vanilla Nord phone.
+This has ushered in a new breed of value-for-money handsets that smartly cut back on premium extras while nailing the fundamentals.
+This includes standouts like the Google Pixel 4a and OnePlus’ own Nord 2.
 However, there is a point where the price-specs/features compromise goes too far.
 That’s sadly where the Nord N100 comes in.

 Sure, it’s good enough for those who don’t care about cameras, performance, or design.
 However, its quality in those areas is so low that buyers will likely want to upgrade before long, nullifying the savings you get over the best mid-range devices.

 I urge you to consider something that costs just a little more money.
 You will likely get more bang for your buck than if you were to pick up the OnePlus Nord N100.
-If you’re adamant about that sub-£200 budget, there are still better options out there such as the Redmi Note 9.
+If you’re adamant about that ~$200 budget, you should at least opt for this phone’s modestly upgraded successor, the Nord N200.

 That’s our review of the OnePlus Nord N100.
 What do you make of OnePlus’ ultra-budget phone?